SaiMunukutla/Jenkins-ionicapplication-salesforce/README.md

            C. Now in Build -> Add build step -> Execute Shell docker build -t <image-name>

-           D. In Post-build actions -> Build other projects -> Projects to be build -> Specify jobs Specified jobs - docker-compose , FINAL JOB
+           D. In Post-build actions -> Build other projects -> Projects to build -> Specify jobs Specified jobs - docker-compose , FINAL JOB

-           E. This way all the jobs are configured using above steps and this jobs gets executed when there are any changes made to dockerfile.
+           E. In this way all the jobs are configured using above steps and these jobs get executed when there are any changes made to dockerfile.

 #Limitations :